 I always say, if you are an environmentalist, you have to be out in it to appreciate it, know it, to connect with nature in a way that allows understanding on a level up close and personal.
 The connection between eating in a way that harms the environment least is a high priority with many.
 But if you don’t have a love for the environment, how is it worth fighting for?

 My book-writing life has been intense lately.
 I had given up my weekly Wednesday kayaking with our neighborhood group.
 For two years, I’ve borrowed a kayak from kind members in the group.
 I finally bit the bullet and bought my own this week.
 I launched it this morning and loved going out alone.
-I saw a cormerant strutting his or her stuff.
+I saw a cormorant strutting his or her stuff.
 It is truly an amazing bird that is equally comfortable above or below the water.
-They are recognizeable in their form, hanging out to dry after a long underwater swim.
+They are recognizable in their form, hanging out to dry after a long underwater swim.

 I intend to post more from the trips.
-You can see so much more from a kayak as it slips stealthfully into mangrove coves and shallow waters where no other loud or large boat can go.
+You can see so much more from a kayak as it slips stealthily into mangrove coves and shallow waters where no other loud or large boat can go.
 Using energy without fossil fuels…another big environmental benefit.
 I saw two motorboats and a jet-ski on my brief early-morning 30-minute trip.
 The world would definitely be better off with more kayaks.
 Until you’re in one, it’s hard to appreciate that going slowly, very slowly, is quite alright.
-It is devine.
+It is divine.